 There’s nothing wrong with asking followers what they’d like to see on your social media page so they could better understand your software.
 You might just discover that you’re not explaining what your software does well enough, or you might uncover other opportunities.
 You can even create a short survey or poll just for this purpose.

 Every company has made mistakes in social media marketing.
-It’s how you recover from those mistakes that makes all the difference.
+It’s how you recover from those mistakes that make all the difference.
 For instance, if you wrote a politically-charged tweet that got you into hot water, remember that unless politics are part of your business, it’s best to keep them off social media.
 Your business page should be treated as completely separate from a personal page.

 If you’d like assistance, feel free to contact us!
 Our dedicated social team is more than happy to help you start using any and all platforms to meet your company’s goals.